 Since metric tensor components and Levi-Civita connection components in K\"ahler geometry are derived directly from the K\"ahler potential, finding the K\"ahler potential of the linear system geometry is our next main question.
 The following theorem provides the answer.

-\begin{thm} The K\"ahler potential for the information manifold of a linear system in a weighted Hardy space is the square of a weighted Hardy norm for a composite function of a smooth transformation and the transfer function. \end{thm} \begin{proof} From Eq. (\ref{metric_whardy2}), the metric tensor of K\"ahler geometry is expressed with the Fourier transformation (or Z-transformation) coefficients and the weight sequence:
+\begin{thm} The K\"ahler potential of the information manifold associated with a linear system in a weighted Hardy space is given by the square of the weighted Hardy norm of a composite function formed by a smooth transformation and the system's transfer function. \end{thm} \begin{proof} By using the product rule of derivative to Eq. (\ref{metric_whardy2}), the metric tensor of K\"ahler geometry expressed with Fourier transformation (or Z-transformation) coefficients and a weight sequence is rewritten as